For information about spcmic, click here to go to spcmic.com

 The plug-ins are available in VST, AAX and AU format for 32- and 64-bit Windows and Mac OS X. They support all major DAWs with surround sound capabilities, i.e. Reaper, Nuendo, Pyramix, Logic, Pro Tools HD etc.

 A 30 day free trial is available.
 A permanent license for the plug-ins allows you to install them on two computers at the same time.
 No dongle or internet access is required, and you can transfer the license to a new computer every year.
+If you need to move the plugin more often than that, you can allow the plugin to authenticate over the internet.
+It can then be transferred every day.

 The Harpex-X plug-in supports input in AmbiX, which is emerging as the standard ambisonic exchange format, B-format, which is the format used by older Soundfield microphones, and double MS. Additionally, it supports the direct input from the most popular models of tetrahedral microphone arrays.
 The currently supported models are the Sennheiser Ambeo, SoundField SPS-200 / NT-SF1, Core Sound TetraMic and Zoom H3-VR.
 It can produce a number of output formats, including first- and higher-order AmbiX.